juliangav/www.julian.is/site/content/articles/2022-03-19-platform-design.md

 ### The Network Effect

-According to Geoffrey Parker and Marshall Van Alstyne in [Platform Revolution](https://www.amazon.com/gp/product/0393354350/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0393354350&linkCode=as2&tag=juliangav-20&linkId=054bc6f525d36bd68429746f8cf4fb48), the network effect is the impact the number of users a platform has on the value created for each user.
+According to Geoffrey Parker and Marshall Van Alstyne in [Platform Revolution: How Networked Markets Are Transforming the Economy](https://www.amazon.com/gp/product/0393354350/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0393354350&linkCode=as2&tag=juliangav-20&linkId=054bc6f525d36bd68429746f8cf4fb48), the network effect is the impact the number of users a platform has on the value created for each user.
 The more compatible users a network has, the more valuable a platform becomes for each of its users.
 This is the main differentiator between traditional pipeline businesses and multi-sided platforms.

 David Sacks, cofounder of Yammer, [famously tweeted](https://twitter.com/DavidSacks/status/475073311383105536) the following napkin sketch illustrating Uber’s network effect:

-{{< figure src="/img/uber-napkin-sketch-david-sacks.jpg" title="Uber's Network Effect Sketch by David Sacks" >}}
+{{< figure src="/img/uber-napkin-sketch-david-sacks.jpg" title="Uber's Network Effect Sketch by David Sacks, Cofounder of Yammer" >}}

+In a nutshell, more demand will attract more drivers, more drivers will reduce pickup times and therefore increase demand.

-The value active suppliers on Thomasnet.com have is based on the number of active buyers on the platform.
+For example, the value active suppliers on Thomasnet.com have is based on the number of active buyers on the platform.
 Growing our buyer base increases the value for our suppliers and vice versa.
 This is commonly referred to as a **cross-side network effect**.

 However, only growing suppliers means that each supplier gets a smaller piece of the pie.
 Only growing buyers means there is less supply available.
 This is known as a **same-side network effect**.

 Balanced growth between the two sides of a platform leads to a **positive network effect** where the value created leads to exponential growth.
 If unchecked growth takes place or if too many unwanted users join a platform (e.g., spammers), a platform may see the results of **negative network effects**.

 One of the bigger mistakes I’ve witnessed organizations make is designing and growing multi-sided platforms with a single-sided approach.
 And to be fair, that’s where the majority of our collective experience stems from.
 Every design decision made on a platform needs to take into consideration the respective network effects.

 If there’s any concept you should retain from this article, let it be that of the network effect.

-### Common Components of a Multi-Sided Platform

-#### Value Unit

-The information, goods, or services exchanged on the platform.
-The value unit of OpenTable is a reservation at a restaurant, a booking for Airbnb, a ride for Lyft, etc. Compared to the traditional pipeline business, platforms do not carry the responsibility of directly producing the value unit.

-#### Users

-Participants in the exchange of information, goods, or services enabled by the platform.
-Users are mainly categorized as producers, users that create the value unit; consumers, users in need of the value unit; and partners, who join the platform to provide additional value to producers and consumers (usually for a premium).

-#### Matchmaking Tools

-Tools provided by the platform which facilitate the match between the right users and enable the respective transaction.
-These could be as simple as a search filter that lets you narrow down the results of what you're looking for or as intricate as a recommendation engine with a sophisticated algorithm that knows what you're looking for.

-#### Multihoming

-When producers and consumers participate in competing platforms simultaneously.
-It's common for a driver to be working both Uber and Lyft apps simultaneously, selecting the rides with the best rates — same with riders.
-For this reason, the user experience of a platform is more critical than ever.

-#### Core Transaction

-The successful exchange of the value unit between producers and consumers (interchangeably referred to as core interaction).
-From a business perspective, the sole purpose of a platform is to enable and monetize the core transaction.

 ### Types of Multi-Sided Platforms